Clear Correct vs. Invisalign

 Invisalign Express 10: A more affordable option for less complicated ortho treatments.
 It is appropriate for lesser malocclusion issue like crowding, spacing and may be helpful as a primary treatment to restorative or cosmetic procedures.
 Invisalign Express 10 includes up to 10 sets of aligners.

 Invisalign Express 5, Invisalign i7: Least expensive Invisalign options meant for very minor crowding, spacing issues.
-Invisalign Express 5 provides up to five sets of aligners.
-Invisalign i7 includes up to seven aligners.
+Express 5 provides up to five sets of trays.
+Invisalign i7 offers up to seven aligners.

-Although you will most likely need to switch out aligners every week or so during your Invisalign treatment, you will not have to return to the dentist’s office so often.
-Many people see their provider every six weeks or so for checkups.
+Many people see their provider every six to eight weeks or so for checkups.
 Patients who have questions or concerns between check-ups are encouraged to call their doctor to discuss their concerns.

 After completing Invisalign treatment, patients are strongly advised to wear a retainer to maintain their teeth in alignment.
-The company that produces Invisalign also produces a line of retainers, Vivera Retainers.
+Invisalign also produces a line of retainers, they are called Vivera Retainers.
 They are made of the same material as the Invisalign aligners.
 Other retainers are available but tend to be made from less durable materials, such as acrylic.

 Clear Correct has three treatment options:

-Limited 6: The Limited 6 treatment option provides a patient with six sets of aligners to wear.
-Usually, Limited 6 treatments are offered for people who only need to straighten their teeth slightly or who want to correct a minor issue.
+Clear Correct Limited 6 treatment: The Limited 6 treatment option provides a patient with 6 sets of ClearCorrect aligners.
+Typically, Limited 6 is offered to correct a minor alignment issue.

-Limited 12: With the Limited 12 plan, a patient gets 12 sets of aligners.
+Clear Correct Limited 12 treatment: With the Limited 12 plan, a patient gets 12 sets of aligners.

-Unlimited: The unlimited plan provides a patient with as many aligners as needed to correct the issue fully.
-A patient is likely to see the most significant improvement or most dramatic change to their teeth with the Unlimited treatment plan.
+Clear Correct Unlimited: The unlimited plan provides a patient with as many aligners as needed to correct the issue fully.
+Patients with severe malocclusion issues will get best Clear Correct results with this option.
 This plan also has the highest price tag of any of the options.

-One of the perceived differences between Invisalign and ClearCorrect is the cost of the treatment.
-Clear Correct treatments are advertised to start at $2,000 while Invisalign treatment costs typically are known to start at $5,000.
-ClearCorrect can seem like the more budget-friendly choice compared to Invisalign, but let’s compare apples to apples.
+“What is Clear Correct vs Invisalign price?” is one of the most common questions.
+The top perceived advantages between Invisalign and ClearCorrect is the cost.
+Clear Correct price is advertised to start at $2,000 while the Invisalign price is typically known to start at $5,000 or more.
+ClearCorrect may seem like the more budget-friendly pricing options compared to Invisalign, but let’s compare apples to apples.

-The $5,000 price of Invisalign treatment, on the other hand, is referring to the Invisalign Full, the unlimited option.
-Thus it is worth remembering that you might get considerably less for $2,000 with ClearCorrect than you would for $5,000 with Invisalign.
+The higher price of Invisalign treatment, on the other hand, is referencing Invisalign Full, the unlimited option.
+Thus, it is worth remembering that you get considerably less with ClearCorrect Limited treatment.
+Read the article Invisalign Cost NYC to learn about the average price of Invisalign treatment.

-With the recent introduction of Invisalign Express 5, Invisalign i7, Express 10 and Lite the price difference is no longer relevant since now the patients have the same treatment options at the same price points available through either company.
+With the recent introduction of Invisalign Express 5, Invisalign i7, Express 10 and Lite the difference in cost of Clear Correct vs Invisalign is no longer relevant since now the patients have the same treatment options at the same price points available through either company.

 3. Comfort in Mouth